Trump signs order banning trans athletes from women's sports – DW – 02/05/2025

 Trump moves to ban transgender athletes from 2028 LA Games

-The US president also said he would be pushing the International Olympic Committee (IOC) to change its rules on transgender athletes ahead of the 2028 Summer Olympics in Los Angeles.
+The US president also said he would pressure the International Olympic Committee (IOC) to change its rules on transgender athletes ahead of the 2028 Summer Olympics in Los Angeles.

 Trump added that he had ordered Homeland Security chief Kristi Noem to deny visa applications "made by men attempting to fraudulently enter the United States while identifying themselves as women athletes to try and get into the Games."